Wichosu/Wichosu/README.md

 # Hi there 👋

 I'm Luis Eduardo Calderón Miranda also known as **_Wicho_**.
-I'm a developer and currently studying web technologies.
+I'm a web developer who specializes on the Frontend.

 ## Technologies I work with: